syncfusion-content/winui-docs/winui/Funnel-Chart/Selection.md

 # Selection in WinUI Funnel Chart (SfFunnelChart)

-Funnel chart supports selection that allows you to select a segment in a chart by using [ChartSelectionBehavior]().
+Funnel chart supports selection that allows to select a segment in the chart by using [ChartSelectionBehavior]().

-## Define selection behavior
+## Enable selection

-Create an instance [ChartSelectionBehavior]() and add it to the Behaviors collection of funnel chart.
-And Need to set the [SelectionBrush]() property in funnel chart.
+To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of funnel chart.
+And also need to set the [SelectionBrush]() property to hightlight the segment in the funnel chart.

 {% tabs %}